simplex-chat/simplex-chat/README.md

 [![GitHub build](https://github.com/simplex-chat/simplex-chat/workflows/build/badge.svg)](https://github.com/simplex-chat/simplex-chat/actions?query=workflow%3Abuild)
 [![GitHub release](https://img.shields.io/github/v/release/simplex-chat/simplex-chat)](https://github.com/simplex-chat/simplex-chat/releases)

-## Federated chat - private, secure, decentralised
+## Federated chat - private, secure, decentralized

 See [simplex.chat](https://simplex.chat) website for chat demo and the explanations of the system and how SMP protocol works.

-SimpleX chat prototype is a "thin" terminal UI on top of [SimpleXMQ](https://github.com/simplex-chat/simplexmq) message broker, that uses [SMP protocol](https://github.com/simplex-chat/simplexmq/protocol) and SMP agent protocol.
+SimpleX chat prototype is a "thin" terminal UI on top of [SimpleXMQ](https://github.com/simplex-chat/simplexmq) message broker, that uses [SMP protocol](https://github.com/simplex-chat/simplexmq/tree/master/protocol) and SMP agent protocol.

 These features are implemented:
 - 1-to-1 chat with multiple people in the same terminal window.
-- auto-populated recipient name - just type your messages.
+- auto-populated recipient name - just type your messages to reply to the sender.
 - default server is available to use - `smp1.simplex.im:5223` - you can deploy your own server (`smp-server` executable in [simplexmq](https://github.com/simplex-chat/simplexmq) repo).
 - no global identity or any names visible to the server(s) - for the full privacy of your contacts and conversations.
 - E2E encryption, with RSA public key that has to be passed out-of-band (see below).
 - message signing and verification with automatically generated RSA keys.
 - message integrity validation (via including the digests of the previous messages).
-- authentication of each command/message with automatically generated RSA key pairs.
+- authentication of each command/message by SMP servers with automatically generated RSA key pairs.
 - TCP transport encryption using SMP transport protocol.

 RSA keys are not used as identity, they are randomly generated for each contact.
-2048 bit keys are used, it can be changed in code via [rsaKeySize setting](https://github.com/simplex-chat/simplex-chat/blob/master/apps/dog-food/Main.hs).
+2048 bit keys are used, it can be changed to 4096-bit in code via [rsaKeySize setting](https://github.com/simplex-chat/simplex-chat/blob/master/apps/dog-food/Main.hs).

-The chat client "seems" stable, but it is quite new and unaudited, so you probably should NOT use it yet for high security communications - unless you know what you are doing.
+The chat client is stable, but it is quite new and unaudited, so you probably should NOT use it yet for high security communications - unless you know what you are doing.

 ## SimpleX chat roadmap for 2021-22